exasol/row-level-security/README.md

 ## Features

-* Restrict access to rows (datasets) in tables to a set of roles
+Restrict access to rows (datasets) in tables to &hellip;

+* set of roles
-* Restrict access to rows to tenants
+* tenants (owners)
+* group of users
+* combination of group and tenant
+* combination of group and role

 ## Table of Contents